-(Dip Teach; B.Ed; Grad Dip: Leadership; M. Ed: Leadership; EdD; FACEL; MACE)
+Who is Dr Jake Madden?
+(Dip Teach; B.Ed; Grad Dip: Leadership; M. Ed: Leadership; EdD; FACEL; FACR)

 Always passionate about teaching, after earning a Diploma in Primary Teaching in 1985 from the Armidale College of Advanced Education, Jake went on to complete a BA in Education for the Gifted and Talented.
 In 1995 he completed a Graduate Diploma of Arts and Leadership, and earned a Master of Arts in Education with a concentration in Leadership in 2001.
 He completed his Doctorate in Education in 2006.
 Incorporating his doctoral studies on building teacher capacity, Jake has been an instrument of change in helping schools undergo pedagogical restructuring.
 Emphatic in the importance of teachers continuing to conduct their own research and continually seek to improve their work environments, Jake’s voracious aptitude for knowledge has led him to continually evolve and develop both his knowledge of curricula and policy.